 It's easy.
 Let's move on to the kind of SIM card you need.
 SIM cards are allocated to different devices and come in various sizes.

 What are different SIM sizes?

 Since sizes vary, each size offers the same technical capacity or functionality.
 The best sizes offer:

 - Standard SIM

 Most phones are GSM compatible.
-The SIM card is 12.3×8.8×0.67mm, i.e. quite micro or smaller size.
-However, Efani Sim kit comes in all the aforementioned sizes and is designed to fit any 4G or 5G (unlocked) devices.
-You only need to change the cards only when you are switching carriers or upgrading your devices.
-However, at which point getting a setup through EFANI would be a viable solution.
+The SIM card is 12.3x8.8x0.67mm, i.e. quite micro or smaller size.
+However, the Efani Sim kit comes in all the above sizes and is designed to fit any 4G or 5G (unlocked) device.
+You only need to change the cards when switching carriers or upgrading your devices.
+However, getting a setup through EFANI would be a viable solution.

-As a second option, you can resize your own SIM card – this is not highly recommendable, however.
-Irrespective of a Nano SIM size, you may risk your SIM card or damage it by cutting the micro sim down to a Nano/GSM Sim.
+As a second option, you can resize your SIM card - this is not highly recommendable, however.
+Irrespective of a Nano-SIM size, you may risk your SIM card or damage it by cutting the micro sim down to a Nano/GSM Sim.

 A short note on phones that are locked